treilly94/spark-library/README.md

 This can make calling the methods and stringing multiple methods together cleaner.

 #### Java API
 The core implementation is wrapped in a java api to allow the method to be used in java.
+It does this by converting any java parameters into scala ones.
 The api is also required for the python wrapper.
 These APIs can be found in the *com.example.api* package.
 They can be implemented as shown in the snippet below:
 ```java
 import org.apache.spark.sql.Dataset;